Favorite Movies of Epic Beard Man

 Now let’s continue with our look at the favorite films of the Epic Beard Man.
 While I haven’t talked to the man personally (frankly, I’d be afraid to), the following cinematic gems have all the necessary ingredients to appeal to a senior citizen with a keen fashion sense and a devastating right cross.

-Now that you’re finished, check out Amazon to purchase some, or all, of the films listed above.
+Now that you’re finished, check out Amazon to purchase some of the films listed above, or you can click here to take advantage of the free trial offer from Netflix.
 If you live in the Oakland area, you could even purchase one as a present for the Epic Beard Man (I suggest pairing it with a pack of smokes).
 We’ll get a small commission, which will enable us to keep bringing you weekly feature articles.
 And you can also click on the following links to enjoy more OGM goodness: